We conducted a materiality analysis among our key stakeholdersmore

 Committed to support the UN SDGs and to report in accordance with GRI

 We contribute to a number of the 2030 United Nations Sustainability Development Goals (SDGs) and its 169 specific targets within the sphere of our work.
 We are particularly pleased to see a dedicated goal on Health (SDG 3).
 This is important as health plays a crucial role in societal and economic development.

 We have followed the Global Reporting Initiative's Reporting (GRI G4) guidelines since 2014.
 By using the GRI guidelines, we disclose the most critical impacts of our activities on the environment, society and the economy.
 As of the 2017 reporting period, we transitioned to the newly introduced GRI Standards, which are based on the key concepts and disclosures of the GRI G4 guidelines.
 We report in accordance with the standards at core level but also go beyond the core level requirements for a number of indicators (see GRI index).

 In accordance with the GRI guidelines, we conduct a materiality assessment on key topics that are highly relevant to us and our key stakeholders.

 GRI and the European Chemical Industry Council’s (CEFIC) Responsible Care Reporting Guidelines provide the framework for our reporting.
 Each year Roche requires all its entities to provide data and information covering economic, social and environmental indicators, which are consolidated at the group level.
+Specifically, the grants donations and sponsorship (GSD) data collection process is detailed here.
 In addition, Roche recognises and follows the international standard ISO 26000 guidance on social responsibility.
 We track our performance against key financial and non-financial indicators.
 Performance

 Our current Annual Report includes an independent assurance report on our non-financial reporting, prepared by PricewaterhouseCoopers AG.
 Independent assurance report